checkmarx-ts/checkmarx-cxflow-github-action/README.md

 Checkmarx CxFlow GitHub Action with SARIF output.

-Publish Security Alerts (CodeQL) associated with the code in your Github Repository using Checkmarx with this Github Action Integration.
+Publish Security Alerts associated with the code in your Github Repository using Checkmarx with this Github Action Integration.

 This is a Wrapper to trigger scans the latest version of CxFlow through Docker to launch Checkmarx SAST or SCA Scans.